Pravallika0/Indian-Patent-Publication/README.md

 expand in the transportation and logistics industry; fleet management companies also increasingly adopt these systems to ensure the well-being of their drivers and reduce the risk of accidents.

+Contributors
+Pravallika Oggu

+License
+This project is licensed under the MIT License - see the LICENSE file for details.